Which quartic double solids are rational?: Conic bundles over rational surfaces

 Denote by $\Delta$ the degeneration curve of the conic bundle $\nu$.
 Since $\nu$ is assumed to be standard, the curve $\Delta$ is nodal (see, for example, \cite[Corollary~1.11]{Sarkisov2}).
 Restricting the conic bundle $\nu$ to~$\Delta$, taking the normalization of the resulting surface, and considering the Stein factorization of the the induced morphism to $\Delta$, we obtain a nodal curve $\Delta^\prime$ together with an involution $I$ on it such that

-the nodes of $\Delta^\prime$ are exactly the fixed points of $I$, and $I$ does not interchange branches at these points.
+the nodes of $\Delta^\prime$ are exactly the fixed points of $I$, the involution $I$ does not interchange branches at these points, and nodes of $\Delta$ are exactly images of nodes of $\Delta'$.
 In particular, the number of connected components of $\Delta^\prime$ is the same as that of $\Delta$.
 Alternatively, one can construct $\Delta^\prime$ as a Hilbert scheme of lines in the fibers of $\nu$ over $\Delta$.

 \begin{corollary} The curve $\Delta$ satisfies the following conditions: \begin{itemize} \item[(A)] \mbox{for every splitting $\Delta=\Delta_1\cup\Delta_2$, the number $|\Delta_1\cap\Delta_2|$ is even};